eduardxdc/eduardxdc/README.md

-💻 Junior Front-end Developer | ReactJs & Tailwindcss
+💻 Junior Front-end Developer | ReactJs & Tailwindcss <br>
 🎨 UI Designer | Figma & Photoshop

 👨‍💻 As a tech enthusiast, I enjoy solving challenges and exploring the world of programming.
 I believe that "those who do what they like live on vacation", and that's why I'm constantly looking for new knowledge to improve myself within this area.